Great news for avid bikers: Singapore's turning into a cycling city! Here are the best bike trails for wheeled adventures.

-Start point: Tanjong Rhu Promenade, located opposite the Singapore Sports Hub
+Start point: Tanjong Rhu Promenade, located opposite Singapore Sports Hub.

 For aspiring mountain bikers: Pulau Ubin

-Away from the concrete terrain of Singapore, this largely untouched island is a breath of fresh air – it’s charmingly rustic, and still boasts remnants of old Singapore life including villages and raw landscapes.
-Its abundant forests were begging to be explored, and so we did, in an adrenaline-pumping mountain biking adventure which encompassed trips through a rustic village, a short hike detour up Ubin’s highest hill, and explorations of serene quarries.
+Away from the concrete terrain of Singapore, this largely untouched island is a breath of fresh air.
+It’s charmingly rustic and still boasts remnants of old Singapore life, including villages and raw landscapes.
+These abundant forests are just begging to be explored!
+So that’s what we did – in an adrenaline-pumping mountain biking adventure, which encompassed trips through a rustic village, a short hike detour up Ubin’s highest hill, and explorations of serene quarries.